 10:30pm: We roam the rest of the night, buying souvenirs for our respective coworkers.
 We then pack our bags and leave the next morning.

-Julio spent the summer exploring Machu Piccu, the Galapagos Islands, and Indonesia.
+Julio Moreno spent the summer exploring Machu Picchu, the Galapagos Islands, and Indonesia.
 Now he’s back in South Korea for another term of teaching.
 He hopes to visit the Philippines at Thanksgiving.
 You can learn more on his website Travel World Heritage, where Julio profiles all the UNESCO world heritage sites he has visited, along with useful travel tips.